conda/constructor/CONSTRUCT.md

 _type:_ string<br/>
 By default, the MacOS pkg installer isn't signed.
 If an identity name is specified using this option, it will be used to sign the installer.
-Note that you will need to have a certificate and corresponding private key together called an 'identity' in one of your accessible keychains.
+Note that you will need to have a certificate (usually an "Installer certificate") and corresponding private key together called an 'identity' in one of your accessible keychains.
+Common values for this option follow this format `Developer ID Installer: Name of the owner (XXXXXX)`.

+## `notarization_identity_name`

+_required:_ no<br/>
+_type:_ string<br/>
+If the pkg installer is going to be signed with `signing_identity_name`, you can also prepare the bundle for notarization.
+This will use `codesign` to sign `conda.exe`.
+For this, you need an "Application certificate" (different from the "Installer certificate" mentioned above).
+Common values for this option follow this format `Developer ID Application: Name of the owner (XXXXXX)`.

 ## `attempt_hardlinks`